paulttt/Approximate-Dynamic-Programming-and-Reinforcement-Learning/Assignment03/README.md

 ![Alt](Bilder/cost_plot.png)

-Policies trained for really short horizon problems perform worse than longer horizons, and since the costs is constant after some k we could stop early
+Policies trained for really short horizon problems perform worse than longer horizons, and since the costs is constant after some k we could stop early.